Eclipse cycle: Eclipse periods

 In addition to the eclipse cycles, there are periods in eclipse behavior that do not correspond to an eclipse cycle.
 As mentioned previously, there is the period of around 565 years in which central eclipses move around the anomalistic year (near to the Tetradia cycles).
-This is the period of the alternation between times when central eclipses do not move much in date (for example in the 20th century they were in July and are now moving into June) and times when central exlipses move rapidly in date.
+This is the period of the alternation between times when central eclipses do not move much in date (for example in the 20th century they were in July and are now moving into June) and times when central eclipses move rapidly in date.
 There is also the period of around 1640 years between times when central eclipses are at perigee (or agogee).
 In the figure above showing inex versus time of year, this is the time between the successive blue patches when total eclipses are more common than annular ones.
 The central eclipe at perigee of 1781 (and similar ones around then) will recurr only after this much time, around AD 3420.

 Cosine of mean anomaly of Moon at solar eclipses, 2001 through 2040.
 The curves connect eclipses that are 12 synodic months apart, but do not represent the anomaly between the eclipses.
 In each such series of four eclipses, the mean anomaly follows a sine wave.
 The Moon is largest when the cosine of the anomaly is 1.
 On average every 3 years there is a "super moon" eclipse, with anomaly near zero.

 There are short periodicities in the sizes of the Sun and Moon at the times of eclipses.